mattbradley/mattlang/NOTES.md

 f = { (x, y) -> x + y }
 f = { (g: (Int | Float) -> Int) -> g(0) }

+Shorter lambda syntax for when the args can be inferred by immediately sending the lambda to a fn:

+List.map([1, 2, 3]) { x -> x * x }

 # Strings

 Maybe implemented as lists of unicode scalars (32bit ints), with helper functions for converting to a list of graphemes, bytes, codepoints etc. Equality would check for grapheme equality.

+# Named Tuples

+book = { title: "Moby Dick", author: "Herman Melville" }